a-ba/docker-utils/README.md

 This is a wrapper around `docker save` and `docker load` for transferring images directly between two docker daemons (without going through a registry).

-Additionally if the sending daemon supports the [`--exclude`](https://github.com/docker/docker/pull/9304) option in `docker save` ([latest patch available here](https://github.com/a-ba/docker/tree/3870-partial-save)) this script automatically detects it and use it to avoid transmitting the layers that are already present in the receiving daemon (only the new layers are sent).
+If the sending daemon supports the [`--exclude`](https://github.com/docker/docker/pull/9304) option in `docker save` ([latest patch available here](https://github.com/a-ba/docker/tree/3870-partial-save)) this script automatically detects it and use it to avoid transmitting the layers that are already present in the receiving daemon (only the new layers are sent).

+The command also allow translating image names (adding or removing a prefix).
+For example, with `docker push --add-prefix PFX/ HOST IMG` the resulting image in the remote daemon will be named `PFX/IMG`.

 <pre>
 usage: